aws-samples/eks-workshop-v2/website/docs/introduction/helm/index.md

 1. Create YAML files and pass them to Helm using the `-f` or `--values` flag
 1. Pass values using the `--set` flag followed by `key=value` pairs

-Lets combine these methods to update our NGINX release.
+Let's combine these methods to update our NGINX release.
 We'll use this `values.yaml` file:

 ```file
 manifests/modules/introduction/helm/values.yaml